-If you’re thinking about getting hitched abroad, there are so many reasons to spur you on.
+If you’re looking into weddings abroad, there are so many reasons to make you take the plunge and book.
 From epic views to guaranteed sunshine, from fascinating local culture to giving your guests the holiday of a lifetime, a wedding abroad will never be forgotten.

 With a dedicated weddings team, a wide range of wedding types, and destinations around the world, Thomson Weddings can offer everything from location inspiration to photographers and make-up artists — here, Joanne Adamek, weddings manager for TUI Travel, reveals the company’s top 10 global destinations.

 Joanne says: “With its unmatchable fusion food, rare wildlife and the longest unbroken coral reef in the world, Mauritius is a land of once in a lifetime experiences.
 Say ‘I do’ on a beach that is whiter than your veil in peaceful, stunning surroundings.”